 Pastels are in right now, and what better shade of pastel than ultra flattering and feminine lavender hair?
-Lavender and lilac hair colors are an excellent choice, because they are unusual but also very soft and subtle.
-If you’re thinking of taking the pale purple plunge, I have some suggestions coming up for you!
+Lavender, lilac and purple hair colors are an excellent choice, because they are unusual but also very soft and subtle.
+If you’re thinking of taking the pale purple plunge, I have some pretty purple hair color ideas coming up for you!
 This article is all about how to choose the best shade of lavender for your hair, how to take care of your lavender hair, how to match your outfit and makeup to your purple hairstyles, and last but not least, I have 50 awesome purple and lavender hair color ideas coming up!

 So we’ve talked you into this daring yet feminine color palette?
 Awesome!
-Now you just have to choose which colors to work with.
+Now you just have to choose which purple hair colors to work with.

 As usual, those with warm undertones to their skin (for example, yellow or olive) will look better with warm shades of lilac and magenta.
 Those with a cool undertone to their skin (pinkish shades) will look better with cooler shades, like the classic pastel lavender or a deep violet.
 Those with neutral undertones to their skin can get away with any shade of purple hair under the sun.

-If you’re nervous about damaging your roots, and constantly having to re-dye them, you can consider getting a lavender balayage or ombre.
+If you’re nervous about damaging your roots, and constantly having to re-dye them, you can consider getting a lavender balayage or ombre purple hair.
 You can keep your roots a natural color, and simply let them grow out.